oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 An SD-JWT without Disclosures and without a KB-JWT:
 <Issuer-signed JWT>~

-An SD-JWT without Disclosures and with a KB-JWT:
-<Issuer-signed JWT>~<KB-JWT>

 An SD-JWT with Disclosures and without a KB-JWT:
 <Issuer-signed JWT>~<Disclosure 1>~<Disclosure N>~

-An SD-JWT with Disclosures and with a KB-JWT:
+A Fnord covering an SD-JWT without Disclosures:
+<Issuer-signed JWT>~<KB-JWT>

+A Fnord covering an SD-JWT with Disclosures:
 <Issuer-signed JWT>~<Disclosure 1>~<Disclosure N>~<KB-JWT>
 ```